datastax/pulsar-jms/resource-adapter/README.md

 The ResourceAdapter simply creates PulsarConnectionFactories depending on the `Configuration`, and this configuration deal with the Authentication and Encryption facilities of the Pulsar Client.

+## Transaction Management and Message Listeners

+This adapter does not implement support for Container Managed Transactions in Message Listeners.
+In case of RuntimeException thrown by the MessageListener the message is simply `negatively acknowledged ` in order to tell Pulsar Broker to resend the message again later.

 ## Examples

 You can find [here](../resource-adapter-tests) and example about how to configure Apache TomEE® with the ResourceAdapter.